-United Nations Environment Programme (UNEP)
+United Nations Environment Programme (UN Environment)

-The United Nations Environment Programme (UNEP) and the WCCD have signed a new partnership agreement to demonstrate the importance of standardized urban metrics to drive sustainability and resource efficiency in cities.
+The United Nations Environment Programme and the WCCD have signed a new partnership agreement to demonstrate the importance of standardized urban metrics to drive sustainability and resource efficiency in cities.